sopeKhadim/algorithms_and_data_structure_in_python/README.md

-# algorithms_and_data_structure
+# Algorithms and Data Structure
-Algorithms and Data Structure in Python
+This repository reproduces the basic algorithms and data structure.
+The code is written in Python